-- 1.1.3.1 We reviewed the documents subsequently submitted by Management after our audit execution.
-Therefore, we have adjusted the transactions of invalid business registration and tax clearance to USD1,136.10 (USD6,092.60-USD4,956.50) and LRD132,300.00 (LRD863,460.00-731,160.00) to be accounted for by Management. - 1.1.3.2 Also, Management's provision of documents after our review, does not guarantee Management effective control of expenditure liquidation and document management. - 1.1.3.3 Going forward, Management should ensure that requested documents for audit purpose are submitted in a timely manner.
-Therefore, we maintain our recommendations.
-We will follow-up on the implementation of our recommendations during subsequent audit.
+- 1.1.3.8 We reviewed the documents subsequently submitted by Management after our audit execution.
+Therefore, we have adjusted the transactions of invalid business registration and tax clearance to USD891.00 (USD3,987.00-USD3,096.00) and LRD320,949.20 (LRD912,661.20-LRD591,712.00) to be accounted for by Management. - 1.1.3.9 Also, Management's provision of documents after our review, does not guarantee Management effective control of expenditure liquidation and document management. - 1.1.3.10 Going forward, Management should ensure that requested documents for audit purpose are submitted in a timely manner.
+Therefore, we maintain our recommendations

-1.1.4 Non-remittance of Tax Deduction
+1.1.4 Non-remittance of Tax Deductions

-1.1.4.1 Regulation T.9 (2) of the Public Financial Management Act of 2009 states that "A head of government agency shall ensure that deductions made from salaries are paid directly into the Consolidated Fund unless otherwise stated in the agreement covering the advance."
+- 1.1.4.1 Regulation T.9 (2) of the Public Financial Management Act of 2009 states that "A head of government agency shall ensure that deductions made from salaries are paid directly into the Consolidated Fund unless otherwise stated in the agreement covering the advance." - 1.1.4.2 Furthermore, Section 89.16(a) of the NASSCORP New Act and published February 13,2017 states that "The contribution payable under this Act in respect of an employee shall comprise contribution payable by the employer (hereinafter referred to as the employer's contribution) and contribution payable by the employee (hereinafter referred to as the employee's contribution) and shall be paid to the Corporation.
+Contribution rate shall be total 10% of the total gross remuneration of each employee;2% under the Employment Injury Scheme payable by the employer; 4% employer contribution and 4% employee contribution to be remitted by the employer".

-- 1.1.4.2 Furthermore, Section 89.16(a) of the NASSCORP New Act and published February 13,2017 states that "The contribution payable under this Act in respect of an employee shall comprise contribution payable by the employer (hereinafter referred to as the employer's contribution) and contribution payable by the employee (hereinafter referred to as the employee's contribution) and shall be paid to the Corporation.
-Contribution rate shall be total 10% of the total gross remuneration of each employee;2% under the Employment Injury Scheme payable by the employer; 4% employer contribution and 4% employee contribution to be remitted by the employer". - 1.1.4.3 During the audit, we observed no evidence of remittance of Income Taxes and Social Security Contributions amounting to USD159,752.52 and USD26,642.59 as deduction made from employees' salaries respectively.
+1.1.4.3 During the audit, we observed no evidence of remittance of Income Taxes and Social Security Contributions amounting to USD161,924.15 and USD30,749.99 as deduction made from employees' salaries respectively.

 - 1.1.4.4 Failure to remit withholding taxes may deny GOL of the needed tax revenue.
-Management may be non-compliant with laws and regulations. - 1.1.4.5 Failure to remit employees' Social Security Contributions, employees may not receive their retirement benefits upon retirement.
+Management may be non-compliant with laws and regulations. - 1.1.4.5 Failure to remit employees' Social Security Contribution, employees may not receive their retirement benefits upon retirement.